 Tips on how for choosing a campsite in a forest

 Choose an Established Spot – One of the most important tips for choosing a campsite is to choose an established spot.
-Never go for a campsite spot that is not recommended for camping.
+Never go to a campsite spot that is not recommended for camping.
 There can be many reasons why the spot is not recommended for solo travelers and even for family campgrounds.
-When you choose a spot make sure;
+When you choose a spot, make sure;

 - The spot is designed to protect recreational resources.